SAP-archive/teched2020-DEV164/exercises/ex8/README.md

 4. Go to section `sap.ui5` / `routing` / `targets`.

-5. Add a new entry in the `targets` configuration where you have to pass `SensorStatus` as the `viewName`.
+5. Add a new entry to the `targets` configuration.
+Here, you need to pass `SensorStatus` as the `viewName`.

 ***SensorManager/webapp/manifest.json***